LuThanhThien/California_housing_price/README.md

 - Train models and compared their performance.
 - Fine tune models.
 4. Deploy model: making the trained model available for use in a production environment, where it can receive input data, make predictions, and provide outputs.
+### REFERENCES
+This project is derived from the book *Hands-On Machine Learning with Scikit-Learn & TensorFlow*, the comments are based on my level of understanding and there are also some adjustment in the code that I made myself to explore something new besides the book instruction. <br>
+***Thank you for your interest in this small project, I am pleased to share my knowledge and recieve any feedbacks!***